Vacation Rentals In San Pancho, Mexico

 All of the vacation rental homes represented by San Pancho Rentals & Real Estate have three prong outlets (same as in the U.S.).
 If they do not, an adapter is supplied.

 Is the Wifi Reliable in San Pancho?

-There is WiFi, however, we regret to inform you that the local phone company, Telmex, is having issues with DSL capacity in San Pancho.
-This unfortunately means that all of San Pancho is experiencing slow internet at the houses and businesses as well as full internet outages.
+All of our vacation homes have Wifi and the majority now have fiber optic internet which works quite well.
+It is not unheard of to have internet outages at times or experience slow internet at the houses and businesses.
 If you find yourself staying in a home without Wifi, please be patient and enjoy what you are here for… vacation!
-Keep in mind that there are a few places in town that offer WiFi.
-Maria’s Restaurant, Hotel Cielo Rojo – Bistro Organico, Café Paraiso and Entre Amigos Community Center are businesses that offer WiFi.
-Other restaurants may have it as well.
-Unfortunately, if there is a town internet outage, these places will not have WiFi either.
-In some areas of San Pancho, particularly in town, there is cellular reception and there are U.S. phone companies now offering great Mexico data packages if you do need to be connected.
+Keep in mind that there are places in town that offer Wifi, such as Entreamigos Community Center.
+In some areas of San Pancho, particularly in town, there is cellular reception and there are international phone companies now offering great Mexico data packages if you do need to be connected.
 You will want to check with your phone carrier prior to arriving and may want to check with us to see if there is cellular reception at the house you will be staying at.